ethersphere/bee-docs/docs/maintenance/backups.md

 id: backups
 ---

-In order to ensure you are able to redeploy your Bee node in the event of a need for disaster, the contents of several directories must be retained.
+In order to ensure you are able to redeploy your Bee node in the event of a disaster, the contents of several directories must be retained.

 :::info
 Don't forget - it's not a backup until you have restored from it!
 Make sure to test your backups out so that you can be sure of recovery incase of data loss or data corruption.